 If you are in the waste management business, then balers and compactors must be an integral part of your company to handle the waste efficiently.
 If they are not handled properly, there will be unfortunate accidents and serious safety issues may crop up.

-Here are 10 ways through which you can avoid such instances and drive the balers safely.
+Here are 10 ways through which you can drive the balers safely.

 Each and every compactor and baler must be equipped with machine guards and safety interlocks to ensure the protection of the operators.
 The interlocks should be designed so that they cannot be bypassed with ease.
 The safety interlock devices stop the machine immediately if any worker attempts to gain access to a ram or the travel zone of the ram while the machine is operating.

 All the electric panels of the balers should be debris and dirt free.
 Ensure that the electric panels are shut securely.
 Moreover, the wiring and conduits should be maintained properly.
 If they are damaged, they must be repaired immediately so that the safety of the operating equipment is not compromised.